< Back

 *Apollo and Daphne.
 Wood, 30 x 20.

 Daphne, praying to be delivered from the pursuing Apollo, is transformed into a laurel tree – her arms have already stiffened into branches and her left leg has taken root.
 The tiny panel is sometimes thought to have decorated a small chest or formed the cover of a portrait or book, but there is no evidence that it was anything other than an independent work of art.
 The panel has been painted up to the edge all round – evidence that it was not meant to be framed.
 It may have been made simply as a precious object to be kept in a casket or in a velvet or leather case.
 It is usually attributed to Antonio Pollaiuolo, but the latest National Gallery catalogue gives it to Piero.
 Alison Wright (2005) suggested that it was painted in the late 1460s for Lorenzo de' Medici – who had adopted the laurel as a personal emblem.
 Acquired in Rome by William Coningham (a British LIberal politician and discriminating art collector) in 1845 from an unknown source.
-Bequeathed to the National Gallery in 1876 by the silk merchant and Liberal politician Wynn Ellis (whose large and varied collection of more than 400 old masters and modern paintings had hung in his London residence in Cadogan Place).
+Bequeathed to the National Gallery in 1876 by the silk merchant and Liberal politician Wynn Ellis (whose large and varied collection of more than 400 old masters and modern paintings had hung in his London residence at 30 Cadogan Place).
 It is well preserved, though the greens have darkened to a brownish hue and the landscape background appears somewhat worn.

 London.
 British Museum.

 Prisoner before a Judge.
+Paper, 37 x 69.

 The large drawing, attributed to Antonio Pollaiuolo and executed in pen and brown ink and wash, shows naked figures silhouetted in a frieze-like arrangement against a dark background.
 A prisoner, whose hands and arms are bound behind his back, is led before an enthroned judge, who wears a crown and holds a sceptre tipped with a fleur-de-lys.
 The prisoner is accompanied by four guards, one of whom has to be restrained from striking him with a raised sword.
 The judge turns to two men on his right, both holding rods or batons.
 The meaning and purpose of the drawing are uncertain.
 The subject has sometimes been interpreted as an allegory of misrule.
 (The fleur-de-lys conceivably symbolises the French, who invited Italy in 1494-95.)
 Some writers, however, have seen an episode from classical mythology or Roman history, or even a scene of Christian martyrdom.
 The drawing could have been made in preparation for an engraving, a decorative mural or carved relief, or it may have been intended simply as an artwork in its own right, displaying a draughtsman's skill.